michaelmdeng/michaelmdeng.github.io/about.md

 ---
 layout: page
 title: About
-permalink: /about/
+description: About the site
 ---

-Welcome to *East of Northwest*.
+Welcome to East of Northwest.